-These rules are applied in the order they are printed above.
-If more children qualify under a particular rule than there are places available, a tiebreak will be used by applying the next rule to those children.
-Where there is a need for a tie- breaker where two different addresses measure the same distance from a school, in the case of a block of flats for example the lower door number will be deemed nearest as logically this will be on the ground floor and therefore closer.
+Where there is a need for a tie break where two different addresses measure the same distance from a school, in the case of a block of flats for example the lower door number will be deemed nearest as logically this will be on the ground floor and therefore closer.
 If there are two identical addresses of separate applicants, the tie break will be random allocation.

-Random allocation will be undertaken independently of the school by Hertfordshire County Council.
-Every child entered onto the county council's admissions database has an individual random number assigned, between 1 and 1 million, against each preference school.
+Every child entered onto the HCC admissions database has an individual random number assigned, between 1 and 1 million, against each preference school.
 When there is a need for a final tie break this random number is used to allocate the place, with the lowest number given priority.